Lamerck/foodwaste_analysis/README.md

 # Analysis of Food Waste Data
-Understanding the food waste and the main causes of it
+Understanding food waste and the main causes of it